 -

-How does the program promote Diversity and Inclusion? +
+How does the program promote Diversity, Equity and Inclusion (DEI)? +

-Our residency and fellowship programs are committed to promoting diversity and inclusion amongst our faculty and trainees.
+Our residency and fellowship programs are committed to promoting DEI amongst our faculty and trainees.
 Our Diversity Council leads our initiatives.
 Sponsored activities include pre-season recruitment events, Cultural Food Day, mentoring, and community events.
+We also have a monthly Health Equity Curriculum.
 See our Diversity and Inclusion page for further details.

 -